No Hard Feelings

 "A must-read that topples the idea that emotions don't belong in the workplace, NO HARD FEELINGS offers a path towards a future I want to work in." -Susan Cain, author of Quiet and Co-founder of Quiet Revolution

-From information designer and illustrator Liz Fosslien and organizational designer Mollie West Duffy: No Hard Feelings, a wickedly funny interactive guide to un-repressing your emotions at work, finding constructive channels even for jealousy and anxiety, demystifying digital interactions and coworker communication styles, and ultimately allowing readers to be the same person in work and in life.
+From Humu’s Head of Content Liz Fosslien and organizational designer Mollie West Duffy: No Hard Feelings, a wickedly funny interactive guide to un-repressing your emotions at work, finding constructive channels even for jealousy and anxiety, demystifying digital interactions and coworker communication styles, and ultimately allowing readers to be the same person in work and in life.

 No Hard Feelings: The Secret Power of Embracing Emotions At Work is published by Penguin Portfolio.
 The book is a visual exploration of how to embrace emotion at work and become more authentic and fulfilled while staying professional.

 What people are saying:

 “No Hard Feelings is both a charming, sparkling read and a clear-eyed roadmap to harnessing the things that make us most human into tools that will make you more productive, effective, and happier at work.
 A must read for every leader and every aspiring leader.” —Laszlo Bock, CEO of Humu and author of Work Rules!

 “No Hard Feelings dispels the myth that there's no place for emotions at work.
 You can't communicate clearly unless you're aware of your own emotions, and the emotions you're sparking in others.
 You can't build productive relationships at work if you're showing up like a robot.
 This book will help you build the emotional discipline you need to succeed.” —Kim Scott, author of Radical Candor